elastic/enterprise-search-ruby/README.md

 #### Instantiation

-The Workplace Search client can be accessed from an existing Enterprise Search Client, or you can initialize a new one if you're only going to use Worplace Search:
+The Workplace Search client can be accessed from an existing Enterprise Search Client, or you can initialize a new one.
+If you instantiate the Workplace Search client from an existing Enterprise Search Client, it's going to share the HTTP transport instance, so it's going to connect to the same host, which is a common scenario.
+However, if you want to connect to a different host, you should instantiate a new Workplace Client on its own:

 ```ruby
 # Prerequisites